phamdat721101/leo_agent/README.md

 1. **Setup**:
    - Ensure you have completed the installation steps mentioned above.
-   - Open the `config.ts` file and enter your XIOn token details and preferences.
+   - Open the `config.ts` file and enter your ICP token details and preferences.

 2. **Run the Agent**:
    - Open a terminal and navigate to the leo_agent directory.